dikshangurung/WestHeist-plantVzombie-ripoff-/Readme.txt

 Fox can jump over wall(Fox and wall I have copied completely from source code)

-/*this game is just a demo it is still unfinished*/ /*Assets we downloaded from https://craftpix.net/freebies/ then modified in using photoshop(pirated 😅) /*this is just my one of the first game that i had created*//*Many things i had been inspired and some i copied*/ /*This game design is not my original idea, its original game is PlantVZombie which can be found on playstore*/ /*Plz dont share this game*/
+/*this game is just a demo it is still unfinished*/ /*Assets we downloaded from https://craftpix.net/freebies/ then modified in using photoshop /*this is just my one of the first game that i had created*//*Many things i had been inspired */ /*This game design is not my original idea, its original game is PlantVZombie which can be found on playstore*/ /*Plz dont share this game*/
 /*If you want to play the full version of this game and i dont know why then send email to dxngrg2058@gmail.com*/